Metric#

 The Metric class uses the Builder pattern to create a custom metric.
 You start by specifying the kind of metric you want to compute and then add the terms that make up the metric.
 These terms come from the cost-benefits matrix of the classification problem.
 After you have added all the terms, you can call the build method to create the metric function.
 Then you can call the metric function with the true labels and predicted probabilities to compute the metric value.

 The costs and benefits are specified using sympy symbols or expressions.
-Stochastic variables are supported, and can be specified using sympy.stats random variables.
+Stochastic variables are supported and can be specified using sympy.stats random variables.
 Make sure that you add the parameters of the stochastic variables as keyword arguments when calling the metric function.
 Stochastic variables are assumed to be independent of each other.

 Read more in the User Guide.